EvgenyNerush/easy-xray/README.md

 - install/upgrade/remove XRay and geodata
 - generate credentials and server/client configs
-- (todo) add/delete users to the configs
+- add/delete users to the configs

 First, make the script `ex.sh` executable, then run a desired command with it.
 Use `./ex.sh help` to see the list of all available commands and `./ex.sh install` to start interactive prompt which installs and configures XRay.